Pesinn/TextMining/README.md

 P(negative) = Negative / All articles
 ```

-Also, the probability of each word appearing is calculated and kept in a object.
+Also, the probability of each word appearing is calculated and kept in a object: `word_probability`.
 ```json
 {
     "positive": {"word-0", probability},...,{"word-n", probability},